simon-ritchie/apysc/docstring_markdowns/apysc/_expression/event_handler_scope.md

 Class for a handler scope.
 This is used at a with statement.

-Class for a handler scope.
-This is used at a with statement.

 ### __enter__ method docstring

 Enter and set an event handler scope setting.